-- That the academy's technical infrastructure is secure and is not open to misuse or malicious attack - that the academy meets required e-safety technical requirements and any Trust / other relevant body E-Safety Policy / Guidance that may apply. - That users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed - the filtering policy (if it has one), is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person - That they keep up to date with e-safety technical information in order to effectively carry out their e-Safety role and to inform and update others as relevant - That the use of the network / internet / Virtual Learning Environment / remote access / email is regularly monitored in order that any misuse / attempted misuse can be reported to the Headteacher / Senior Leader; E-Safety Coordinator / Officer for investigation / action / sanction - That monitoring software / systems are implemented and updated as agreed in academy policies
+- That the academy's technical infrastructure is secure and is not open to misuse or malicious attack - that the academy meets required online safety technical requirements and any Trust / other relevant body Online safety Policy / Guidance that may apply. - That users may only access the networks and devices through a properly enforced password protection policy. - the filtering policy is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person - That they keep up to date with online safety technical information in order to effectively carry out their online safety role and to inform and update others as relevant - That the use of the network / internet / Virtual Learning Environment / remote access / email is regularly monitored in order that any misuse / attempted misuse can be reported to the Headteacher / Principal / Senior Leader; Online safety Coordinator / Officer for investigation / action / sanction

+That monitoring software / systems are implemented and updated as agreed in academy policies